Barclay Goodrow: New York Rangers

 On July 17, 2021, with Goodrow approaching free agency, his signing rights were traded by Tampa Bay to the New York Rangers in exchange for a seventh-round pick in the 2022 NHL Entry Draft.
 Upon joining the team, Rangers GM Chris Drury praised his ability to be versatile, saying: "I could see him do all different things for Gerard, whether that's more time in the middle, whether it's face-offs in the [defensive] zone.
 But we think he's got a pretty complete game.
 He's going be able to help a lot of different areas."
 After contract discussions, Goodrow signed a six-year deal with the Rangers on July 22, 2021.
-Prior to the start of the season, Goodrow was expected to play on the Rangers' third line alongside center Filip Chytil and right-wing Vitali Kravtsov.
+Prior to the start of the 2021–22 season, Goodrow was one of six players named an alternate captain for the Rangers.
+While he began the season on the Ranger's third and fourth lines, injuries to Sammy Blais and Kaapo Kakko saw Goodrow spending more time on the Rangers top lines.
+When centring the fourth line, he often played between Ryan Reaves and Kevin Rooney.
 By December, Goodrow had tallied his seventh assist of the season, ranking sixth on the Rangers.
-As a result of COVID-19 affecting the Rangers lineup, Goodrow was moved from the fourth line to the second line wing position.
+His success continued into January as he entered the month with a three-game point streak and four points over seven games.
+As a result of COVID-19 affecting the Rangers lineup, Goodrow was moved from the fourth line to the second line wing position in early January.
+On January 24, Goodrow scored his 40th career NHL goal to help the Rangers beat the Los Angeles Kings.
+Later, Goodrow played in his 400th career game on April 7, against the Pittsburgh Penguins.
+At the conclusion of his first season with the Rangers, Goodrow set new career highs with 13 goals and 20 assists for 33 points.
+He was also named the Rangers co-recipient of the Players' Player Award with Jacob Trouba.
+Goodrow played Game 1 of the 2022 Stanley Cup playoffs before missing 11 games with a suspected ankle fracture.
+He returned to help the Rangers stave off elimination in Game 6 against the Hurricanes.